 I joined Harvard Faculty of Arts and Sciences informatics team on October 1, 2018 as a bioinformatics scientist working closely with Dr.Dulac lab to catalog and understand the diversity and function of cell types in the mouse brain using single-cell RNA-seq and other cutting edge techniques.

-I joined Dana-Farber Cancer Institute as a senior scientist in March 2020.
-My focus was using genomics, (single-cell) transcriptomics and (single-cell) epigenomics to study Cancer Immunology and leading the bioinformatics effort for the Cancer Immunologic Data Commons (CIDC) project.
+I joined Dana-Farber Cancer Institute as a senior scientist in March 2020 and later promoted to a Lead scientist.
+My focus was using genomics, (single-cell) transcriptomics and (single-cell) epigenomics to study Cancer Immunology and leading the bioinformatics team of seven people for the Cancer Immunologic Data Commons (CIDC) project.

 PhD in Genetics and Genomics, 2014